lebsral/Ocean-Acidification-Kiosk/README.md

 2. Open the command prompt to run following commands.
 3. Windows 7: Open Start and write cmd into the search and press enter.
 4. Run this command to install a HTTP server: npm install http-server -g
 5. Start the HTTP server: http-server /path/to/docroot with a path to the folder you want to share.
-Your folder must have some files before it works. maybe this is the path C:\Users\PCA\Desktop\shared\folder\dist
+Your folder must have some files before it works. maybe this is the path http-server C:\Users\PCA\Desktop\shared-folder\dist

 6. Now just open http://localhost:8080/ in your browser.
 7. To make this the permanent opening page on chrome - Settings -> On Startup Open a specific page or set of pages -> Set Pages -> http://localhost:8080/whatever/#/